grafana/iot-sitewise-datasource/README.md

+# Compatibility

+AWS IoT Sitewise data source plugin >=2.0.0 is not compatible with Grafana versions <=10.4.x due to a breaking change in UI components.

-# AWS IoT Sitewise Datasource Development Guide
+# AWS IoT Sitewise Data Source Development Guide

 Please add feedback to the [issues](https://github.com/grafana/iot-sitewise-datasource/issues) folder, and we will follow up shortly.
 Be sure to include version information for both grafana and the installed plugin.